-Policy PI 8: Drainage, SUDS and Flooding The Site is out with an area of flood risk as per the SEPA flood map.
+Policy PI 8: Drainage, SUDS and Flooding

+The Site is out with an area of flood risk as per the SEPA flood map.
 As the Site is within an upland location and well drained, only minor areas within the vicinity of watercourses are classified as being at medium to high risk of surface water and river flooding.
 It is anticipated that the Development design, layout and materials (including permeability) used to construct any permanent hardstanding's within the Site would be the subject of a planning condition placed on any consent for the Development.
-As such, the Development will have no adverse effect on flood risk in Accords will have no adverse effect on flood risk in the area and is compliant.
+As such, the Development will have no adverse effect on flood risk in the area and is compliant.